psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

   like it is letting you set aperture, but actually it's just setting the fake aperture that the fake shallow depth of field effect is pretending to create.

-This is al we'eve been able to figure out in one morning of noodling with the camera.
+This is all I've been able to figure out in one morning of noodling with the camera.
 In our next episode we will discuss exactly what photo "styles" do.

+Also I never use the front camera, so I have no idea.